Once a time

 the woods And through the To I am ma'am, Into the To house-

-the woods To Grandmother's
+Into the To Grandmother's

-WIFE You're certain of your
+BAKER'S You're certain of way?

 But the woods, the woods, Into the To house And home dark.